 Hope you have understood how to set up Google Analytics for your website to generate Content Ideas.

-Finally we want to conclude that, many beginners are not aware of using Google Analytics for their website.
-So we thought to provide some useful stuff regarding How to use Google Analytics in the form of blog.
+Finally, we want to conclude that, many beginners are not aware of using Google Analytics for their website.
+So we thought to provide some useful stuff regarding How to use Google Analytics in the form of a blog.
 This info might be useful to some bloggers.